General Data Protection Regulations

 - Freedom of Information

 Guidance continues to be developed building on internal queries and feedback, as well as external guidance from the likes of the Information Commissioner's Office (ICO), to support University operations with developing and implementing the necessary controls.
-Internal guidance addresses the following areas of the GDPR:
+Internal guidance includes:

 - Data privacy by design